How long should a board meeting last?

 Many industry experts cite the ineffectiveness of reports that only provide information without referencing any further motions or decisions.
 Much of the time, it’s best that a CEO discusses this specific kind of information with their team or a separate, smaller committee.

-While ‘information only reports’ might sometimes be a necessity, adding such an item to a board meeting topic list requires some careful deliberation.
+While ‘information-only reports’ might sometimes be a necessity, adding such an item to a board meeting topic list requires some careful deliberation.
 Meetings should only broach these subjects when they’re integral to overall functions and procedures.

 Staying on track

-Implementing a strict content agenda keeps meetings on track and to the point.
+Implementing a strict consent agenda keeps meetings on track and to the point.
 When board members receive these agendas with enough time to prepare, it allows them to raise potential matters of concern before the meeting.
 Time won’t start mounting, nor will board members run out of time to discuss issues they deem vital.

 It’s integral to produce thoroughly nuanced agendas that enhance the flow of your board meeting.
 Shoddily written motions and poorly researched reports muddle your overall mission, message, and vision.